SAP/cloud-security-services-integration-library/java-security/README.md

 ```

 > In case your application provides no scopes, consider the documentation [here](Migration_SAPJavaBuildpackProjects_V2.md#new-feature-sap-java-buildpack-without-application-roles).

+#### java.util.ServiceConfigurationError: com.sap.cloud.security.token.TokenFactory: Provider com.sap.cloud.security.servlet.HybridTokenFactory not a subtype
+As of version [`2.8.3`](https://github.com/SAP/cloud-security-xsuaa-integration/releases/tag/2.8.3) the version of `java-api` needs to match the version of `java-security` client library.
+In case you use the **SAP Java Buildpack** `java-security` is provided.
+To keep them in synch its recommended to use [SAP Java Buildpack BoM](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/6c6936e8e4ea40c9a9a69f6783b1e978.html) of the respective SAP Java Buildpack version and as done in the [sap-java-buildpack-api-usage sample](/samples/sap-java-buildpack-api-usage/pom.xml).

 ## Specs und References
 1. [JSON Web Token](https://tools.ietf.org/html/rfc7519)